andreas-bulling/ActRecTut/README.md

+> [!WARNING]
+> This repository has been migrated to Codeberg and will not be updated anymore.
+> Find the new repository here: https://codeberg.org/andreas-bulling/ActRecTut

-#A Tutorial on Human Activity Recognition Using Body-worn Inertial Sensors
+# A Tutorial on Human Activity Recognition Using Body-worn Inertial Sensors

 MATLAB toolbox for the publication